If a Worker Calls Himself an Independent Contractor, Isn’t that Enough?

 Can Straight Employee Bring a Claim for Reverse Discrimination?

-The Situation: A heterosexual employee posts an anti-LGBTQ comment on Facebook.
+the situation A heterosexual employee posts an anti-LGBTQ comment on Facebook.
 She claims that after learning about this post, her supervisor, a member of the LGBTQ community, begins treating her differently and ultimately fires her.
-Can she bring a claim of discrimination under Title VII?…READ MORE
+Can she bring a claim of discrimination under Title VII? the ruling The EEOC says yes.
+Last week, the EEOC […]

 Just What is a “Suitable Space” for a Nursing Mother?

-The Situation: An employee returns to work after having a child and requests that she be provided with a place to express breastmilk.
-The law mandates that employers provide employees with suitable space and time for nursing—but what exactly does this mean?…READ MORE
+the situation An employee returns to work after having a child and requests that she be provided with a place to express breastmilk.
+The law mandates that employers provide employees with suitable space and time for nursing—but what exactly does this mean? the ruling A federal court in Arizona recently addressed this issue and found […]

 Can Setting Pay Based on Prior Salary Equal Discrimination?